Comprehensive Guide to Small Animal Care

 Species-Specific Diet:

-Balanced Nutrition: Provide a balanced diet tailored to your pet’s species.
+Balanced Nutrition: Provide a balanced diet for small animals, tailored to your pet’s species.
 For instance, rabbits need a diet rich in hay, fresh vegetables, and a small amount of pellets, while hamsters thrive on a mix of seeds, grains, and fresh fruits.
+Choose healthy pet food for hamsters and rabbits that meets their dietary needs.

 Fresh Water: Ensure your pet has constant access to clean, fresh water.
 Use a water bottle or a heavy dish that can’t be easily tipped over.